All Episodes

 I couldn't believe this when I saw it.

-Front page of the New York Times, we in the media have got to abandon our principles of journalism in order to defeat Donald Trump.
+Front page of the New York Times: we in the media have got to abandon our principles of journalism in order to defeat Donald Trump.

 His potential election is such a great threat to America that we have to abandon our principles of fairness and objectivity and truth and do whatever it takes, including use our opinions to destroy Donald Trump.

-From the moment they did that, they just threw away the primary ingredient they had always been thought to have.
+From the moment they did that, they just threw away the primary ingredient they had always been thought to have, and that is objectivity and fairness and not bias.

 And there was a lot of people who thought they were non-biased and fair and all that.

-Don't doubt me on that.
+Don't doubt me on that, low information crowd.

 I mean, you wouldn't believe, folks, the number of young people to whom the New York Times is a Bible.